 The Unforgettables & Other True Fables

 We dedicate this website to the one and only fabulous Bill Allen.
 He has been our most ardent supporter from day one.
-A newspaper man by profession, Bill reported major circuit trials and wrote an outdoor column for the American Field from 1957 to 19xx.
+A newspaper man by profession, Bill reported major circuit trials and wrote an outdoor column for the American Field from 1957 through the 60s.
 We posted dozens of Bill’s colorful fables till one day it struck us that Bill’s writing really belonged in the pages of a book.
 And thus the idea was hatched to publish the collection that makes up The Unforgettables and Other True Fables.
 In 2010, the first edition of The Unforgettables sold out, hot off the press, and a second edition was produced.
-It continues to be a great seller, available only in our store.
-This year we will pursue an e-version of the book.
+In 2021, we published the third edition of The Unforgettables with Bill on the cover of the dust jacket!
+It continues to be a great seller, available only in our store and through Kevin’s.
 We are forever grateful to Bill for his generosity, support, humor and wisdom!

-With over 320,000 visits to our website and 1,535 facebook fans at this writing, countless emails and other communications expressing enthusiastic support, we are encouraged and believe that there is much more that can be done with continued support and help from the field trial community.
+With over 500,000 visits to our website and over 4,500 facebook fans at this writing, countless emails and other communications expressing enthusiastic support, we are encouraged and believe that there is much more that can be done with continued support and help from the field trial community.
 We want to extend our reach to more areas of the country where field trials are held and hope to present articles from many more contributors.

 Thanks to all who have helped make Strideaway a success through their generous contributions.
 Special thanks to Tom Word for the many wonderful short stories he has so kindly shared with our readers.
 The Strideaway store will soon be the exclusive source for the hardcover versions of Tom’s books.
-Much gratitude goes to Shawn K. Wayment, DVM (our very own Bird Dog Doc) for the in-depth veterinary articles he has written specifically for our readers.
-As an avid upland bird hunter, his perspective is highly valued.
-Also thanks to Kim Sampson for her inspiring stories and photos and to Barbara Teare who has given us permission to re-publish her excellent portrayals of field trials and memorable field trial dogs.
+Thanks to all our contributors including Kim Sampson for her inspiring stories and photos and to Barbara Teare who has given us permission to re-publish her excellent portrayals of field trials and memorable field trial dogs.

-Many thanks to all who have given Strideaway and the Armstrong-Umbel Endurance Classic their support.
+Many thanks to all who have given Strideaway their support.
 We hope you will continue to have faith in our efforts.

 Mazie Davis, Chris Mathan